spiral/framework/README.md

 - GRPC server and client
 - Pub/Sub, event broadcasting
 - HTTPS, HTTP/2+Push, FastCGI
-- encrypted cookies, signed sessions, CSRF-guard
+- Encrypted cookies, signed sessions, CSRF-guard
 - MySQL, MariaDB, SQLite, PostgreSQL, SQLServer support, auto-migrations
 - The [ORM](https://github.com/cycle/orm) you will use for the next 25 years
 - Intuitive scaffolding and prototyping (it literally writes code for you)